-- 9.1 House League and Jr. Greyhound games will be conducted in accordance with the CHA, OHF and OWHA rules and regulations. - 9.2 In House League play, all players will receive their fair share of ice time, regardless of ability. - 9.3 House League players will receive fair ice time in exhibition games.

-- 9.4 Notwithstanding 9.1 or 9.2, coaches have the right to discipline players for violation of team rules.
-The appropriate Vice President must be provided with a copy of each team's rules and notified of disciplinary action taken by a team. - 9.5 House League coaches will always follow the directions of the House League Vice President. - 9.6 Any team wishing to engage in a fundraising activity must have approval of the Executive before commencing this activity.
+- 9.1 House League and Jr. Greyhound games will be conducted in accordance with the CHA, OHF and OWHA rules and regulations. - 9.2 House League play, all players will receive their fair share of ice time, regardless of ability. - 9.3 House League players will receive fair ice time in exhibition games. - 9.4 Notwithstanding 9.1 or 9.2, coaches have the right to discipline players for violation of team rules.
+The appropriate Vice President must be provided with a copy of each team's rules and notified of disciplinary action taken by a team. - 9.5 House League coaches will always follow the directions of the VP House League. - 9.6 Any team wishing to engage in a fundraising activity must have approval of the Executive before commencing this activity.
 Teams that fundraise without the Executive's pre-approval will pay a \$200 penalty to the Association.

-SEE PROCEDURES ARTICLE 10 for further guidance. - 9.7 Alcoholic beverages and banned substances are not permitted in dressing rooms. - 9.8 No male coaching staff is allowed in the dressing rooms without an adult female present.
-It is always mandatory that a female adult be present in the dressing room. - 9.9 Coaches are responsible and accountable for all activities of his/her team. - 9.10 Coaches, in consultation with parents, shall determine at the earliest opportunity which tournaments they will attend and provide a potential list to the Executive. - 9.11 A suspension to a player or member of a coaching staff may be reviewed by a Committee comprised of three (3) members of the Executive, including the appropriate League Director or Convener. - 9.12 No player shall play for any other team without first having her Coach's permission. - 9.13 The House League Committee, before the season starts, will work out a disciplinary process for players with excessive penalties
+SEE PROCEDURES ARTICLE 10 FUNDRAISING for further guidance. - 9.7 Alcoholic beverages and banned substances are not permitted in dressing rooms. - 9.8 No male coaching staff is allowed in the dressing rooms without an adult female present.
+It is always mandatory that a female adult be present in the dressing room SEE PROCEDURES ARTICLE 14.3 for additional information - 9.9 Coaches are responsible and accountable for all activities of his/her team. - 9.10 Coaches, in consultation with parents, shall determine at the earliest opportunity which tournaments they will attend and provide a potential list to the Executive. - 9.12 No player shall play for any other team without following the process outlined in the PLAYER PICK UP POLICY(TO BE DEVELOPED)